 Free and fair elections

-In a tightly controlled society and state, including a one-party system, political decision-makers have no restraints on their power to govern other than their capacity to do so.
-However, as outlined under “Free and fair elections,” they are not democratically elected but instead control all nomination processes.
+In a tightly controlled state and society with a one-party system, political decision-makers face no constraints on their power to govern except their capacity to do so.
+They are not democratically elected; instead, they control all nomination processes.
 In national parliamentary elections, all official candidates win.
-There are no social or political actors who could defy the power of the Communist Party of Cuba (Partido Comunista de Cuba, PCC).
+No social or political actors can defy the power of the Communist Party of Cuba (PCC).

 Effective power to govern

-The constitution grants association and assembly rights only “in accordance with the goals of the socialist society.”
-In practice, these rights are subject to severe government restrictions.
-Independent civic groups form and gather but are not permitted to acquire legal status or take to the streets.
-When they do seek such public action, they are typically dispersed, and the protagonists are arrested (although usually quickly released).
-In late 2020, a public protest by about 300 artists and intellectuals calling for greater freedom of expression in front of the Ministry of Culture was tolerated, and a delegation of the protesters was admitted into the ministry to talk with authorities.
-The dialogue broke down quickly, and the state offered no other meaningful forums in which discontent could be voiced.
+The constitution grants rights of association and assembly only “in accordance with the goals of the socialist society.”
+In practice, these rights face severe government restrictions.
+Independent civic groups are not permitted to obtain legal status or take to the streets.
+When they do seek public action, they are typically dispersed, and the participants are arrested.

 Association / assembly rights